dmidlo/histdata.com-tools/README.md

   --quality-profile-preview-format, --quality-profile-explain-format {json,text,markdown}
                         output format for --quality-profile-preview; defaults
                         to machine-readable json
-  --quality-remediation-catalog-audit
+  --quality-profile-preview-output, --quality-profile-explain-output PATH
+                        write the selected --quality-profile-preview rendering
+                        to PATH; use '-' for stdout --quality-remediation-catalog-audit
                         enable remediation-catalog audit reporting in quality
                         reports, bounded payloads, and preflight evidence